 Welcome to the Deep State Daily

 Welcome to the Deep State Daily.
 Our intention with this newsletter is to highlight the top news stories that you need to be paying attention to.
 We pull stories from major news outlets, but we also try to call attention to niche websites, think-tanks and media outlets that we think you’ll enjoy whenever possible.
 If you enjoy our newsletter, please forward to a friend by clicking the forward link above.
-If you’re not already a member please consider supporting us by becoming a member.
+If you’re not already a Member or Insider, please consider supporting us by upgrading your membership.

 From Deep State Radio